catleeball/LING-580/README.md

-# LING-580
-Notes for UW LING 580 Speech perception and bias
+# UW LING 580 - Speech Perception and Bias

+Notes for LING 580

+Caveat emptor: my lecture notes are a mess